-SSL Certificate defines your website is secured or not and it’s very important in terms of SEO.
-If you notice that in some older and outdated website showing the “Not secure” badge on Google chrome browser.
+SSL Certificate defines whether your website is secured or not and it’s very important in terms of search engine optimization.
+If you notice that some older and outdated websites show the “Not secure” badge on the Google Chrome browser.

-You can see the image below; I have installed a WordPress website in my cPanel and I haven’t any SSL certificate.
-So, I am going to elaborate on how to install Free SSL certificates for free on any website.
+You can see the image below, I have installed a WordPress website in my cPanel and I haven’t added an SSL certificate.
+So, I am going to elaborate on how to install a free SSL certificate for free on any website.

-If you frustrated with installing manually SSL certificates in your website, then please check out Hostinger’s Affordable Webhosting with Lifetime SSL certificates and TLD domain otherwise follow the steps.
+If you are frustrated with installing manually SSL certificates on your website, then please check out Hostinger’s affordable web hosting with Lifetime SSL certificates and TLD domain otherwise follow the steps.

 So let’s dive deeper with us…

-STEP – 1 Enter Your Domain Name for Free SSL Certificate
+Step – 1 Enter Your Domain Name for a Free SSL Certificate

-First of all, you need to visit sslforfree.com then enter your website’s URL and click to Create Free SSL Certificate Button.
+First of all, you need to visit sslforfree.com then enter your website’s URL, and click on to Create Free SSL Certificate Button.

 To sign up process you need to enter your valid email address and a password for future login.
 If you have an account already on this site then you need to just log in.